 To 2565 Third Street from the East Bay

 (These directions sound complicated, but they’re really not.
+Once you get off the bridge there's very little traffic, and it's flat.
 Mileage and number of blocks are approximate.)

 - By the time you get to the western edge of the Bay Bridge, position yourself in the left-hand lane.